HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

   <a href="/static/images/2019/13_Ecommerce/fig20.png" class="fig-mobile">
     <img src="/static/images/2019/13_Ecommerce/fig20.png" aria-labelledby="fig20-caption" width="600">
   </a>
-  <div id="fig20-caption" class="visually-hidden">Distribution of the 10, 25, 50, 75, and 90th percentiles of third party bytes (KB) per ecommerce page for each platform.
-Shopify and Bigcommerce load the most third party byes across the distributions by more than 1,000 KB at the median.</div>
+  <div id="fig20-caption" class="visually-hidden">Distribution of the 10, 25, 50, 75, and 90th percentiles of third-party bytes (KB) per ecommerce page for each platform.
+Shopify and Bigcommerce load the most third-party bytes across the distributions by more than 1,000 KB at the median.</div>
 <figcaption>Figure 20.
-Distribution of third party bytes (KB) per mobile page for each ecommerce platform.</figcaption>
+Distribution of third-party bytes (KB) per mobile page for each ecommerce platform.</figcaption>
 </figure>

 Platforms such as Shopify may extend their services using client-side JavaScript, whereas other platforms such as Magento use more server side extensions.
 This difference in architecture affects the figures seen here.

-Clearly, pages on some ecommerce platforms make more requests for third party content and incur a larger payload of third party content.
-Further analysis could be done on _why_ pages from some platforms make more requests and have larger third party payloads than others.
+Clearly, pages on some ecommerce platforms make more requests for third-party content and incur a larger payload of third-party content.
+Further analysis could be done on _why_ pages from some platforms make more requests and have larger third-party payloads than others.

 ## First Contentful Paint (FCP)